18F/identity-partners-site/_pages/product.md

 ## Usability

 Our approach is to continuously iterate on Login.gov based on what we learn from ongoing research and usability studies.
-We have recently started [publishing our research](https://design.login.gov/research/00-overview/).

 ## Accessibility standards/compliance for Section 508